 Consistent with the empirical evidence, our model generates an index effect.
 Stock price changes are symmetric for index additions and deletions and the effect persists for as long as the stock is in the index.
 We also have a more subtle prediction: the share price response should depend on becoming part of a benchmark and not just because of being added to an index.
 In most cases, separating the effect of being in the index and benchmark is challenging.
 One exception arises for firms that operate in so-called "sin" industries, such as alcohol, tobacco and gaming.
-Large firms in these industries would be included in indices such as either the S&P 500, Russell 1000 or FTSE 100, but are deemed odious by some investors.
+Large firms in these industries would be included in indices such as the S&P 500, Russell 1000 or FTSE 100, but are deemed odious by some investors.

 Hence, there are benchmarks that keep almost all of the firms in the index but exclude these firms.

-According to the U.S. Social Investment Forum, as of year-end 2015, \$8.72 trillion of assets were managed according to some sort of social screen, and \$1.97 trillion were in funds that specifically avoid investing in alcohol and tobacco.
+According to the U.S. Social Investment Forum, as of the beginning of 2018, \$12 trillion of assets were managed according to some sort of social screen, and \$2.89 trillion were in funds that specifically avoid investing in tobacco.
 Hence, these kinds of exclusion are common enough to be detectable.

 Hong and Kacperczyk (2009) study the returns of these so-called sin firms.
 Their motivation is behavioral, but the empirical results can also be interpreted as a test of our model.
-Their headline result is that sin firms earn higher expected returns than comparable firms by about 28 basis points per month.
+Their headline result is that sin firms earn higher expected returns than comparable firms by about 21 basis points per month-i.e. roughly 2.5% per year.
 Their matching process controls for four factors commonly thought to determine expected returns-the market portfolio, firm size, the book to market ratio, and a momentum proxy.
 They also find similar results for a set of sin stocks in Canada, France, Germany, Italy, the Netherlands, Spain, Switzerland and the United Kingdom.
 In the international sample, the sin stocks outperform their peers about 21 basis points per month.
-Hong and Kacperczyk's results about sin stocks have also subsequently been confirmed in several studies.14